 The model for data storage of tenant data is database-level separation.
 All tenants have their own separate database where their information is stored.
 The general data needed for running Evocon services uses a shared model.

 Data encryption and protection

-We encrypt all sensitive data as stated by law (personal id numbers, social security numbers etc) to ensure data protection.
-However, as of 2020 Evocon does not store any information that would categorise as personal.
+We encrypt all sensitive data as stated by law (personal id numbers, social security numbers, etc) to ensure data protection.
+However, as of 2020 Evocon does not store any information that would categorize as personal.